Screenly/Playground/api/README.md

 Now we need to create a group.
 Group is used to apply playlists with content to screens.
-Screen id is passed as a payload to associate this new group and the screen.
+Screen ID is passed as a payload to associate this new group and the screen.

 ```python
 SCREEN_ID = os.getenv('SCREEN_ID')